bioclipse/bioclipse.scripting/semweb.md

 ## The `owlapi` manager

-The `owlapi` manager exposes functionality of the OWLAPI library, to deal with Web
-Ontology Languages (OWL)
+The `owlapi` manager exposes functionality of the OWLAPI library, to deal with Web Ontology Languages (OWL) ontologies (doi:[10.3233/SW-2011-0025](https://doi.org/10.3233/SW-2011-0025)).
-ontologies.
 The manager is oriented at ontologies in the Bioclipse workspace.
 Thus, loading an ontology works like:

 ```js